 How to Summer-Proof Your Property

-Similarly, summer-proofing a property can help stop your residents from sweating over sky-high energy bills.
+Similarly, summer-proofing a property can help reduce utility bills during the hottest months.
 Here are a few things that you can do to keep your property as cool as possible in the face of the summer heat:

 - Upgrade your insulation: Adding insulation will help save on energy bills during both the cooler and winter months because it stops temperature-controlled air from escaping your home.
 However, if you’re going to be opening up walls, summer is the time to do it.